 A Most Mysterious Room: Revisiting a Childhood Classic

-I did hesitate before opening the cover, but it was time.
+I did hesitate before opening the cover, but I needed to know.
+Does it still contain the same magic?
 Inside, I found the pages were clean but had mellowed into different shades of cream and brown.
 The cover was brittle.
 With a feeling as fragile as the cover, I began reading.

-There had been three years of living in tents and shacks, and even in the old Model T; so a steady job for Dad had come to mean, more than anything else, a house to live in—a real house with a front porch, shiny floors, and things around that were there just to be beautiful, like pictures and curtains.
+"There had been three years of living in tents and shacks, and even in the old Model T; so a steady job for Dad had come to mean, more than anything else, a house to live in—a real house with a front porch, shiny floors, and things around that were there just to be beautiful, like pictures and curtains."

-Robin feels like a wanderer outside, but the worst is feeling like a wanderer inside, with uncomfortable hollows, empty except for vague longings—like when you’re hungry, but not for anything you can have.
+Robin feels like a wanderer outside, but the worst is feeling like a wanderer inside, with "uncomfortable hollows, empty except for vague longings—like when you’re hungry, but not for anything you can have."

 After losing her home, she feels disconnected from herself and her family.
 Only a real home, she believes, will fix the lonely ache inside and make her life perfect.
-Then, she discovers the Velvet Room and everything changes, but in ways she never expected.
+Then she discovers the Velvet Room and everything changes, but in ways she never expected.

-Reading about Robin again, I found the same connection I did as a ten-year-old searching for stories that were special.
+Reliving the magic of stories is a chancy thing.
+And yet, the story about Robin, to my relief, touched my imagination again, I found the same elusive connection I did as a ten-year-old searching for stories that were special.
 In only one place did I surface from the narrative.
 There is a brief portrayal of a secondary character that is dated and wince-worthy.

 Only in rereading the book did it occur to me that I could find out more about the author now.
 I typed her name on my modern computer, expecting to see perhaps a few lines about a writer still shrouded in mystery.

 I learned the author with the unusual name had her own website.
-It seemed as surprising to me as finding out that Dorothy Gale just returned from a jaunt in Oz and uploaded a picture of herself and Toto on Twitter.
+It seemed as surprising to me as finding out that Dorothy Gale had just returned from a jaunt to Oz and uploaded a picture of herself and Toto on Twitter.

 Once I adjusted to the absence of mystery, I delved into her website.
 I found that the author published over 40 books during her lifetime, wrote three Newbery Honor Books and possessed a lively sense of humor.
 I was saddened to learn she passed away at the age of 87 in 2014.

-Books and reading must have had a beginning somewhere but it is beyond memory.
+"Books and reading must have had a beginning somewhere but it is beyond memory.
 I seemed to have been born reading...

-Books!
-That evocative mixture of paper and ink and glue and dust never fails to bring back the twinge of excitement that came with the opening of a new book.
+She continued, "Books!
+That evocative mixture of paper and ink and glue and dust never fails to bring back the twinge of excitement that came with the opening of a new book. -

 Libraries were treasure houses.
 I always entered them with a slight thrill of disbelief that all their endless riches were mine for the borrowing.
-And librarians I approached with reverent awe—guardians of the temple, keepers of the golden treasure...
+And librarians I approached with reverent awe—guardians of the temple, keepers of the golden treasure..."